Rt. Hon. Kim Campbell

 Kim Campbell is a member and chair emerita of the Council of Women World Leaders (1999-2003).
 The Council’s membership consists of women who hold or have held the office of President or Prime Minister.
 Ms. Campbell is a member of the International Women’s Forum, a global organization of women of significant and diverse achievement.
 She served as its president (2003-2005) and was inducted into the IWF Hall of Fame in 2008.

 She is a member of the Pacific Council on International Policy, (the West Coast affiliate of the Council on Foreign Relations) and the Global Council of the Asia Society of New York.
 She is on the advisory board of Equal Voice and Apathy is Boring, as well as an honorary patron of Informed Opinions.
-She is also a senior advisor to the Crisis Group and an honorary board member of the Climate Action Reserve.
+She is also a senior advisor to the Crisis Group and on the advisory board of the Climate Action Reserve.

 Ms. Campbell is a member of the board of directors for Athenex, a biopharmaceutical company that had its IPO June 14, 2017 and trades under the ticker symbol “ATNX”.
 Her corporate director experience also includes the high tech, bio-tech, and medical devices industries.

-The 4th edition of her best-selling political memoir Time and Chance was just released on Kindle in March, 2017.
+The 4th edition of her best-selling political memoir Time and Chance is available on Amazon Kindle.

 Throughout her political career in Canada, Kim Campbell was deeply engaged in international issues including law reform and criminal justice, international trade (her signature appears on the NAFTA side agreements) and security (both as Minister of Defence and Prime Minister; as Justice Minister she served on the War Cabinet during the First Gulf War.)
 Since leaving politics Ms. Campbell continues to be involved in global issues where she works with many world leaders and former heads of state and government, and her views are sought in many international fora.